 This stage may differ for different types of window and different types of van body.
-In this case, the windows are Seitz S4 windows (eBay⇒) being fitted to a panel van body.
+In this case, the windows are Dometic / Seitz S4 windows (eBay⇒) being fitted to a panel van body.

 Because they are designed to be fitted to caravan and motorhome bodies, which are of a sandwich construction and approximately 1″ thick, an additional frame is required when fitting these windows to a panel van, whose walls are only a couple of millimetres thick.

 What’s required is a wooden frame, fitted to the inside of the van like this (full details come with the window’s installation instructions).
 The idea is to make the wood plus the wall of the van around 1″ thick:

 This stage is surprisingly easy.
 All that should be required is to push the two halves together and then screw them together (see your instructions for specific details).

 Remember to use some Sikaflex adhesive (eBay⇒) under the outer window frame and then to seal around the edge of it after fitting with some more sealant/adhesive.

 This is especially important with panel vans as the sides of these vehicles usually have some slight curvature, which you have to fight against – hence the importance of sealing the gaps.